SalvaUrrea2/GLoBES-EFT/README.md

 Note that in SMEFT mode, the Wilson coefficients are assumed to be defined at 1 TeV.
 The code then runs the RGE evolution to the electroweak scale, performs matching to WEFT, and continues the evolution within WEFT to 2 GeV or to the $b$-quark mass, depending on the operator.
 In our DUNE implementation, operators involving $b$-quarks are not probed, so all WEFT coefficients are evaluated at 2 GeV.
 In contrast, WEFT mode assumes the user-defined Wilson coefficients are already at 2 GeV.

 For convenience, it is recommended to use `smeft_glbSetOscParamByName` to assign human-readable names to the SMEFT and WEFT parameters as defined and shown in example `example-smeft`.
 A list of appropriate names is provided in the global array `char smeft_param_strings[][64]`.
-The naming conventions are detailed in \cref{tab:weft_params_globes} for WEFT and \cref{tab:smeft_params_globes} for SMEFT.
+The naming conventions are detailed in the WEFT and SMEFT parameter tables below.

 ## WEFT Parameter Names